saitho/semantic-release-backmerge/README.md

 Allowed values: none (default), ours, theirs

-none = no merge conflict resolve (process will abort on merge conflicts!) ours = apply changes from _develop_ branch theirs = apply changes from _master_ branch
+none = no merge conflict resolve (process will abort on merge conflicts!)

+ours = apply changes from _develop_ branch

+theirs = apply changes from _master_ branch

+#### `fastForwardMode`

+This setting will be used to determine the fast forwarding strategy when using the `merge` backmerge strategy.

+Allowed values: none (default), ff, no-ff, ff-only

+none = default setting which is the same as ff.

+ff = when possible resolve the merge as a fast-forward (only update the branch pointer to match the merged branch; do not create a merge commit).
+When not possible (when the merged-in history is not a descendant of the current history), create a merge commit.

+no-ff = create a merge commit in all cases, even when the merge could instead be resolved as a fast-forward.

+ff-only = resolve the merge as a fast-forward when possible.
+When not possible, refuse to merge and exit with a non-zero status.